The school organises 3 residential offsite trips in each year, and several one day trips.

 A three day trip connected to the Anglo Saxon topic children study.

-Here is a recent extract from our last trip to Hooke Court:
+Here is a recent extract from our last Year 5 residential trip.

-Year 5 went on a residential to Hooke Court, Dorset in February.
+Year 5 went on a residential trip to Dorset.
 It was an amazing experience because we learnt about the Anglo Saxons and how they lived in their time.
 We learnt how to cook pottage, bake bread and make sweets as well as make jewellery and dig for 'treasure'.
 We found items of pottery in our archaeology dig.
 Team building activities included making a raft across the moat and other fun games.
 We all had an amazing time with fond memories made of us in our Anglo Saxon costumes!

 Written by Year 5 pupils